-We offer health exams so students can maintain an up-to-date knowledge of their reproductive health, to become familiar with what is normal for their body and in turn to be able to identify future health problems.
-Women, who have sex partners of the opposite sex, same sex or both, should have regular health exams which may include a GYN exam.
-A health exam and if appropriate a gynecologic (GYN) exam is not only for sexually active women - women who are not sexually active should have regular health exams.
+We offer health exams so students can maintain an up-to-date knowledge of their reproductive health, to become familiar with what is normal for their body, and in turn to be able to identify future health problems.
+Women who have sex partners of the opposite sex, same sex, or both should have regular health exams which may include a GYN exam.
+A health exam and if appropriate a gynecologic (GYN) exam is not only for sexually active women - all women should have regular health exams.

 There are many contraceptive options available to women and most methods are available Health Services and the staff can help you find the method that's right for you.

 To get started on hormonal contraception, you can schedule a complete “annual” exam.
 At that appointment, a clinician will review your health history, perform a physical and review various contraceptive options and their risks and benefits.
 A pelvic exam is not needed to get most forms of birth control except for the intrauterine device (IUD), diaphragm, and cervical cap.
 Or you can schedule a brief appointment (without an exam) for the clinician to just discuss various contraceptive options.